New Year's Evil (film): Background

-The recorded studio version also appears in the film.
-This version was pressed as a 7" vinyl 45 rpm single.
-Promotional singles were sent to radio stations throughout the US.
-A full soundtrack record is announced in the closing credits of the film, but has not materialized.
-In March 2020, MGM released the song on digital streaming platforms.
+The main title track "New Year's Evil" by Shadow, and "The Cooler" by Made in Japan were pressed as 7" Vinyl 45rpm promotional singles and sent to 500 radio stations throughout the US.
+A full soundtrack record was announced in the closing credits of the film and on the original poster, but remained unreleased.
+In March 2020, MGM released the main title song "New Year's Evil" on digital streaming platforms. ’’New Year’s Evil’’ became a cult classic.